huggingface/community-events/jax-controlnet-sprint/README.md

 This document is a walkthrough on all the important information to make a submission to the JAX/Diffusers community sprint.

-Don't forget to sign up [here](https://forms.gle/tqbrG1KDEXSGTwFP9)!
+Don't forget to fill out the [signup form]!

 > 💡 Note: This document is still WIP and it only contains initial details of the event.
 We will keep updating this document as we make other relevant information available throughout the community sprint.